 - 2.12.1.
-This part of the card contains miscellaneous information such as collector numbers and copyright information. - 2.12.2.
-This information has no bearing gameplay.
+This part of the card contains miscellaneous information such as collector numbers and copyright information, as well as universe information. - 2.12.2.
+Universe information can affect deck construction. - 2.12.3.
+Aside from universe information, this information has no bearing on gameplay.